Step by step guide for traveling to Bhutan

 The best recommended months are March, April, May, September, October and November but despite these best months, visiting Bhutan is manageable all year round.
 Winter season (December, January and February) is also a best time to visit Bhutan.

 It is advisable that you plan your Bhutan holiday at least a month or two earlier, so that everything can be arranged smoothly starting from flight tickets, tour money transfer, visa applications and logistic arrangements.

-Decide where to go and what to do in Bhutan.
+Step 2: Decide where to go and what to do in Bhutan.

-After deciding your travelling dates, check out for few interesting destinations, attractions and activities that you want to undergo in Bhutan.
+After deciding your traveling dates, check out for few interesting destinations, attractions and activities that you want to undergo in Bhutan.
 Western and northern central region of Bhutan receives around 90 percent of its visitor.
 This is because most of the tourists attracting sites and facilities are located at these regions.
 Some of Bhutan’s tourists attracting sites are Taktsang monastery (Paro district), Memorial Chorten (Thimphu district), Punakha Dzong (Punakha district), Gangtey valley (Wangduephodrang district) and Bumthang valley (Bumthang district).